anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-autopilot-user-driven-enrollment.md

 The Windows Autopilot user-driven enrollment lab is complete.

-The related Microsoft 365 Apps deployment validation is now completed and documented in:
+The related Microsoft 365 Apps deployment validation is also complete and documented in:

 ```text
 05-application-deployment/microsoft-365-apps-autopilot-deployment.md